cotect/cotect/README.md

 - Current location (city-level)
 - Basic demographic metadata: age & gender
-- Selection of symptoms from a collection of flu/corona-symptoms (fever, cough, headache, ...)
+- Selection of symptoms from a collection of flu/corona-symptoms (e.g., fever, cough, headache)
-    - enrich with additional metadata based on selected symptoms (e.g. fever → body temperature)
+    - enrich with additional metadata based on selected symptoms (e.g., fever → body temperature)
-- Places visited during the last 14 days (cities, workplaces, cafes, church, clubs, schools,  ...) + date of visit.
+- Places visited during the last 14 days (e.g., cities, workplaces, cafes, church, clubs, schools) + date of visit.
 - *Events visited during the last 14 days (probably not necessary since any event is mostly bound to a specific location/place).*
 - Test result for coronavirus, in case a test was performed.
 - People you had at-least 15 minutes contact during the last 14 days + timestamp of last contact.
 Select based on phone contacts → match via phone number.